Rugby league in the Australian Capital Territory

-Rugby League is one of the most popular codes of football in the Australian Capital Territory.
+Rugby league is one of the most popular codes of football in the Australian Capital Territory.
 The Canberra Raiders of the National Rugby League became the Territory's first professional sports team when they were established in 1982.
 For decades before that rugby league clubs in the area had been competing and providing footballers for representative sides that played against domestic and foreign teams.

 Governing body

 The New South Wales Rugby League (NSWRL) is the governing body for the sport of rugby league in New South Wales and the Australian Capital Territory.

+Participation

 National Rugby League Teams

 The National Rugby League (NRL) is Australia's top-level competition for the sport of rugby league.

 The Canberra Raiders are Canberra's National Rugby League team, being admitted to the competition in 1982.

 Canberra Rugby League

 The Canberra Rugby League competition is more commonly known as the Canberra Raiders Cup, covering the Australian Capital Territory and surrounding New South Wales towns Queanbeyan, Goulburn and Yass.
 The competition is run under the auspices of the Country Rugby League and players are eligible for selection in the Monaro Division of the CRL Divisional Championships.